alzalabany/Reactjs-Frontend-development-from-scratch/chapter_1/dont_reinvent_the_wheel,_clean_code,_documenting,_.md

 * Develop Libraries and reusable codes
 * Clean Code and Documentation
 * Testing Type, engines, and the Why of testing ?
+* How To keep you code documented, type of documentaions JS-docs, swagger, DocBlock